 Selecting the right type of window covering may seem like a simple enough task… until you find out about your many options.
 For blinds alone, you will have to choose among six basic types: venetian, honeycomb, Roman, roller, vertical and panel glide blinds.
 Each one comes with its own set of benefits, as well as a few drawbacks.
 However, the decision-making process doesn’t end there; once you have chosen a particular type of blinds, you will then have to consider a slew of other factors — and this is where it can get confusing.
-To help home owners choose the right type of blinds, Melbourne experts on window coverings discuss the four most important qualities you must consider:
+To help home owners choose the right type, Melbourne experts on window coverings discuss the four most important qualities you must consider:

-Blinds made out of cloth, such as Roman and roller blinds, offer the most versatility in terms of style because you can use just about any type of cloth, whether it’s plain or printed or sheer or opaque.
+Those that are made out of cloth, such as Roman and roller blinds, offer the most versatility in terms of style because you can use just about any type of cloth, whether it’s plain or printed or sheer or opaque.
 Thick cloth and wood are best for insulation, while plastics and metals are easier to clean and maintain.
 The type of material used will influence all the other qualities, and thus should be considered carefully.

 Light and privacy

 Blinds are primarily used to cover windows to enhance the privacy of a home.
-Some blinds can do this better than others; for instance, Roman shades, honeycomb blinds and roller blinds offer more coverage because they are made of a continuous piece of cloth with no holes or open spaces.
-Venetian and vertical blinds, which are comprised of separate slats, can be closed to maintain privacy, but these can be blown open by a strong gust of wind.
+Some can do this better than others; for instance, Roman shades, honeycomb blinds and roller blinds offer more coverage because they are made of a continuous piece of cloth with no holes or open spaces.
+Venetian and vertical Melbourne blinds, which are comprised of separate slats, can be closed to maintain privacy, but these can be blown open by a strong gust of wind.

 Insulation and energy efficiency